sammanthp007/DySi-Open/README.md

 - [x] User sees an alert when there's a networking error.
 - [x] User sees a loading state while waiting for posts to load.
 - [x] User sees images being rendered progressively as it gets downloaded.
+- [x] User sees Launch Image when they open the app

 > Feel free to surprise us with anything cool you can do to this project.